SnorklingTurtle/Minecraft-Camera/README.md

 ![crafting](https://i.imgur.com/GsrxLPY.png)

+### Commands

+* `/copypicture` - Lets you copy a picture to clipboard.
+* `/fetchpicture <id>` - Allows players to fetch a picture by its ID.
+This is intended for servers that resets the world every season, but still want to let players retrieve pictures from the last season.
+Paper is required.
-Operators on the server (`/op <username>`) can take pictures with the command `/takepicture`.
-When using this command a camera and paper is not required, however you still need space in your inventory.
+* `/takepicture` - Operators on the server (`/op <username>`) can take pictures using this command.
+Paper not required.
+Intended for testing only.

 ## Limitations